ssblur/redderstone/README.md

 ## Why is it orange?

 Because Redstone is already pretty red, and I didn't want it to look the same.

+## Is this survival ready?

+Not yet, sorry.
+This version was submitted strictly so I didn't forget to submit something.